WGBH-MLA/AAPB2/app/views/override/about-the-american-archive.md

 that future operations of the American Archive are performed according to highest standards and best practices.
 WGBH and the Library believe that the legacy of American public broadcasting must be preserved for future generations.
-We look forward to maintaing a central role in keeping, organizing and providing access to the cultural treasures created by the public media system to enhance education and knowledge of the American public.
+We look forward to maintaining a central role in keeping, organizing and providing access to the cultural treasures created by the public media system to enhance education and knowledge of the American public.